My Curriculum Vitae

 Want to know more about a particular problem or solution to that problem?

-Mr Hardy maintains that his contract to provide medical care is with the patient.
+Mr Hardy works according to standards of care recognised by the GMC and many of his professional bodies.
+He maintains that his contract to provide medical care is with the patient.

-Mr Hardy does not contract to undertake professional medical care for insurance companies clubs or thrid party organisations.
+Mr Hardy does not contract to undertake professional medical care for insurance companies, sports clubs or thrid party organisations.

 Mr Hardy regularly sees uninsured patients who prefer to self pay even if they thought they were comprehensively insured but find they have a restricted policy.